List of Good Morning Britain presenters

 From March to July 2020, due to the COVID-19 pandemic, sister show Lorraine was cancelled so presenter Lorraine Kelly joined as the host of the new fourth hour of Good Morning Britain.

 In January 2022, having not replaced Morgan with a permanent presenter ten months after his departure, it was announced that Reid would be head presenter of the show and would permanently be joined be a series of rotating presenters Monday-Wednesday.
 Richard Madeley signed a £300,000 contract the same month to become a permanent rotating presenter, having first appeared as a guest presenter in August 2017.
 In July 2022, Ed Balls became a permanent rotating presenter, having first appeared as a guest presenter in November 2021.

 On 16 February 2024, it was announced that Shephard would be leaving the show to become the permanent presenter on This Morning.
 He presented his final show on 23 February 2024.

-After Ben’s departure, rotating presenters Madeley and Balls moved to a four day slot; they alternate fortnightly to present alongside Reid or Garraway Monday–Thursday.
-As of March 2024, Adil Ray and Robert Rinder alternate to present the Friday shows alongside Garraway.
+After Shephard's departure, rotating presenters Madeley and Balls moved to a four day slot; they alternate fortnightly to present alongside Reid or Garraway Monday–Thursday.
+From March 2024 to December 2025, Adil Ray and Robert Rinder alternated to present the Friday shows alongside Garraway.

+In January 2026, alongside the move of studio, Balls, hosting Monday to Wednesday, and Madeley, hosting on Thursdays, became main presenters.
+Alongside this, Friday shows would be presented by Garraway and Singh, giving the show five main presenters.

+Reid acts as the lead presenter.